tpkn/unzipomania/README.md

 # Unzipomania
-Nodejs module for 'deep' unzipping (based on yauzl).
+Nodejs module for 'deep' unzipping.

 Module recursively unzips all zip archives inside the specified zip.
 It can: